Menav484/steam-games-analysis/README.md

 # steam-games-analysis
-In depth analysis of the games in steam usig POSTRESQL
+In depth analysis of the games in steam using POSTRESQL

 Steam Games Analysis
 Description